rama-chitturi/ItsMyStackSolutions/README.md

-# This is a Repo of challenges I faced and Solutions I got.
+# This is a Repo of challenges I faced and Solutions I explored.
 # And Some important tools configuration notes
+#  #Self-made